Akai Teruko: Struggles with Hojo clan

-At 76 years old, the Conquest of Odawara (1590) took place.
-She sided with Toyotomi clan and turn to the retainer of Maeda Toshie with her grandson, Yura Sadashige.
-Together with Toshiie, Teruko took part in the Siege of Matsuida Castle.
+At 76 years old, Toyotomi Hideyoshi launched the Conquest of Odawara (1590).
+At first Teruko was allied with the Hojo clan, she defended Kiryū Castle while her son, Yura Kunishige, was holed-up in Odawara Castle.
+On the same year, she surrendered via Maeda Toshiie to the Toyotomi army.
+Thereafter, Teruko cooperated with the Toyotomi by having she and her grandson, Yura Sadashige, lead a contingent of 200 soldiers in support of an assault on Matsuida Castle.

 Teruko was greatly admired by Hideyoshi and Toshiie for their heroic deeds as a warrior.
-Hideyoshi gave her as a reward the territory of 5435 koku in Ushiku and she became the owner of Ushiku Castle, but soon she transferred the property to Kunishige.
+Hideyoshi gave her as a reward the territory of 5435 koku in Ushiku, but soon she transferred the property to Kunishige.